33j33/design-patterns-using-typescript/README.md

 # design-patterns-using-typescript

-This repo breaks down common design patterns using TypeScript.
+This repo breaks down common design patterns using TypeScript. <br/>
 Instead of abstract examples, you'll find implementations that mirror real-world tools you already use.

-E.g, to see how Redux enforces a single source of truth?
-Check out the [Singleton pattern example](singleton-pattern/store.singleton.ts) emulating state management via a basic Redux store.
+E.g, to see how Redux does state management?
+Check out the [Singleton pattern example](singleton-pattern/store.singleton.ts) that emulates a Redux store.
 Curious how Express.js implements its middleware using the Chain of Responsibility Pattern?
 Check out this [CoR example](chain-of-responsibility-pattern/server.ts)

 ## Getting Started